Devender0000/Study-Group-Matcher/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+## 👥 Team Contributions

+- **Abhiram** – Backend Development
+  Handled API creation, database integration, and server-side logic.

+- **Devender Reddy** – UI Design
+  Built the user interface using Flutter and worked on layouts.

+- **Vivek ** – Backend Integration
+  Connected the UI with backend APIs, and user experience.

+✅ All members contributed equally based on their roles.